Where is the Nordic Center located?

 We get it, we really do.
 It's a nice day out and you just want to go out for a walk.
 Here's the thing: as harmless as walking may seem, it really does make a mess out of trails that we try our hardest to maintain for snowshoers and cross-country skiers.
 So unfortunately, no, we do not allow walkers.
 The good news is that both cross-country skiing and snowshoeing are a ton of fun, and our instructors are excited and ready to introduce you to the sports.
 If you're set on walking, we do offer the Winter Walking program for resort guests with a SmuggsPass

 .
 This guided walking program utilizes our Winter roads and is a great way to learn more about the resort and its surroundings.
-Winter Walking leaves from Teen Alley daily at 10:15 am.
+Winter Walking leaves from the Yurt by the Nordic Center daily at 10:15.
 CLOSE

 What are my options if I don't want to cross-country ski or snowshoe own my own?